NATO Security Assistance and Training for Ukraine: Organizational structure

 N.B.: As of October 2025, EUMAM UA, akin to NSATU, operates only on EU/EU+ territory.
 Any proposal for in-country training is contingent on a future truce or agreement.)

 Headquarters and operational sites

-Wiesbaden has for years served as a U.S. Army Europe command hub, and since November 2022, Clay Kaserne has servedd as the location for the US-led SAG-U before its shift to NATO’s multilateral command after 2024.
+Wiesbaden has for years served as a U.S. Army Europe command hub, and since November 2022, Clay Kaserne has served as the location for the US-led SAG-U before its shift to NATO’s multilateral command after 2024.

 The selection of this sitea major NATO facility with extensive infrastructure, secure communications, and robust transport linkswas intended to enable high-volume, secure operational coordination of bulk flows required by the Ukraine mission.

-The primary logistics enabling node for NSATU, a location functioning as the main logistics and repair hub for Western aid to Ukraine during the earlier phases of the war.
+The primary logistics enabling node for NSATU, a location functioning as the main logistics and repair hub for Western aid to Ukraine during the earlier phases of the war is Logistics Enabling Node - Poland (LEN-P).
 There is a dense presence of US, NATO, Polish, and other allied forces in Rzeszów; runway activity and customs data confirm immense throughput capacities for weapons, vehicles, and medical evacuations.
+NSATU's logistics node from early 2025, it coordinates the reception, staging, onward movement (RSOM), and maintenance support for donated equipment and personnel destined for Ukraine.
+LEN‑P’s operational remit — including RSOM, repair and maintenance facilitation, accountability, and retrograde enablement — complements US DoW's remote maintenance efforts.
+Specifically, LEN-P works alongside the Remote Maintenance and Distribution Cell‑Ukraine (RDC‑U), which was established in July 2022.
+The US Army supported RDC-U activities by awarding a major maintenance task order on 5 December 2022.

+LEN‑P functions as the physical logistics hub responsible for receiving equipment and personnel, coordinating staging and transfers between donating nations, maintaining accountability and dispatch records.
+These core tasks are reflected in continuous, on‑the‑ground activity at the Rzeszów-Jasionka Airport logistics hub, a conduit for multinational aid to Ukraine.
+The significant throughput at Jasionka prompted adjustments in US force posture while logistics operations continued under Polish and NATO leadership.
+LEN‑P’s physical handling and staging of equipment complements RDC‑U’s remote maintenance mission: LEN‑P moves and accounts for materiel, while RDC‑U provides remote technical guidance and coordinates repair actions.
+Army Contracting Command (ACC) and TACOM contracting personnel adhered to Federal Acquisition Regulation (FAR) procedures in awarding the RDC‑U maintenance task order.
+This adherence included conducting market research, developing an acquisition plan, and utilizing a qualified evaluation team, thereby ensuring contractor selection aligned with established policy and operational needs.